Watch this brief video about KLS mediation services.

 - Mediation gets results.
 Depending on the type of problem, between 40% and 80% of disputes taken to mediation result in agreement.

 How Do I Access Mediation Services?

-KLS provides mediation in a wide variety of cases including: insurance disputes, special education, employment discrimination, public accomodations, juvenile dependency and domestic matters such as custody and visitation.
-We receive referrals for mediation from local district courts, the Kansas Human Rights Commission, the Kansas Insurance Department and others.
+KLS provides mediation in a wide variety of cases.
+These include: insurance disputes, special education, employment discrimination, public accommodations, juvenile dependency and domestic matters such as custody and visitation.
+We receive referrals for mediation from local district courts, the Kansas Human Rights Commission and others.
 KLS also offers fee based mediations on a sliding scale.

 KLS Mediation Programs

 Access to Justice Mediations (ATJ) are funded by the Office of Judicial of Administration under the direction of the Kansas Supreme Court.
-ATJ funding enables income qualified persons to receive our mediation services at no charge.
+ATJ funding enables persons with fitting incomes to receive our mediation services at no charge.
 Often ATJ mediations involve domestic matters such as custody and visitation, as well as Child in Need of Care (CINC) cases.

-Kansas Legal Services contracts with the Kansas Human Rights Commission (KHRC) to offer voluntary mediation to disputants involved in employment, housing, and public accommodation complaints filed with the KHRC.
+Kansas Legal Services contracts with the Kansas Human Rights Commission (KHRC) to offer willing mediation to disputants involved in employment, housing, and public accommodation complaints filed with the KHRC.
 Matching funds for this program are provided by the IOLTA Program.

-Kansas Legal Services accepts referrals of domestic, civil or juvenile disputes from judges, attorneys, agencies and the general public on a sliding for-fee basis whenever other funding sources do not apply.
+Kansas Legal Services accepts referrals of domestic, civil or juvenile disputes from judges, attorneys, agencies and the general public.
+These are accepted on a sliding for-fee basis whenever other funding sources do not apply.